qemu/qemu/docs/specs/ppc-spapr-xive.rst

 ---------------------------

-The properties for the PAPR interrupt controller node when the *XIVE native exploitation mode* is selected shoud contain:
+The properties for the PAPR interrupt controller node when the *XIVE native exploitation mode* is selected should contain:

 - ``device_type``